Misunderstanding # 1

-Who knows what I’m talking about?
-Who has felt the pain of this kind of rejection?
+Have you felt this kind of disqualification before?
+This kind of rejection?
 I have.
 You need to be better.
 You are not good enough.
 Not like this your not.

 What does a person do when he feels like this?
-When he feels that deep familiar feeling of not good enough?
-He panics fearing that the lie is true.
+When he feels that deep feeling of somehow not being good enough the way that he is?
+He panics, fearing that this is true.
 He runs, hides, and shrinks away, or he fights, he explodes at the injustice of it all.

 He asks a question that can’t be answered.
 Why am I not good enough?
 Torture.

-Because you are not good, Goodness, (happiness, spirituality, fulfilment, devine presence) is located somewhere outside of you.
+Because you are not good, Goodness, (happiness, spirituality, fulfilment, divine presence) is obviously located somewhere outside of you.

 You are separate from goodness.
 The only thing that can help you is somewhere outside of you.
 As a result, you need to go find that goodness somewhere else so that you can finally have it.
-You have to join the right club or church, make the right friends.
+You have to have the right job, make good money, join the right club or church, make the right friends.
 Be accepted by the right people.
 Supposed access to goodness is done by proxy and/or pledging allegiance to certain beliefs.
 Either way, someone else has the keys to your fulfilment.
 Not you.

-Because you aren’t inherently good, you have to DO something to make up for that.
+The misunderstanding says that because you are not inherently good, you have to DO something to make up for that.
 And whatever it is, it’s likely going to be hard, because goodness is not your true nature.
 You have to will yourself to do these good things because you are self interested and bad.

 Good thing it’s not true.